andrewpjames13/ar-nesting-homework/README.md

 1. set a variable called products = to all the Products ordered by name. products = Product.order(:name)

-2. set a variable called locations = to all the Locations ordered by title.
+2. set a variable called locations = to all the Locations ordered by name.

 3. set a variable called reviews = to all the Reviews ordered by rating.